-In the June 2, 2003 World Bank Seminar and in his Expert Report for this case, F.M.
-Scherer reviewed the historical experience with compulsory licensing of pharmaceutical patents in the United States, Canada, the UK and other countries:
+In an June 2, 2003 World Bank Seminar, F.M.
+Scherer reviewed the historical experience with compulsory licensing of pharmaceutical patents in the United States, Canada, the UK and other countries:102

-To sum up, there is wide variation in the way responsible government agencies and courts have set the amount of compensation awarded to patent holders when patents have been subjected to compulsory licensing.
-The United Kingdom has provided the most generous compensation in its drug patent licensing decisions; the United States the least generous compensation in key antitrust case orders.
-None of the royalty determinations on which information is available have established rates approaching those that would emerge under a "lost profits" criterion.
+To sum up, there is wide variation in the way responsible government agencies and courts have set the amount of remuneration awarded to patent holders when patents have been subjected to compulsory licensing.
+The United Kingdom has provided the most generous remuneration in its drug patent licensing decisions; the United States the least generous remuneration in key antitrust case orders.
+None of the royalty determinations on which information is available have established rates approaching those that would emerge under a "lost profits" criterion.103

 There are important lessons here for nations that seek to apply the compulsory licensing provisions available under the TRIPS agreement.
 High royalty rates, as in the British drug licensing experience, could undermine the objective of making drugs widely available to low-income consumers on competitive terms; low royalty rates, as in the Canadian experience, could provide the basis, assuming that other conditions are satisfied, for competitive drug supplies while compensating patent holders to at least some extent for their research and development contributions.
 The choices made in industrialized nations provide ample precedent for royalty-setting on the modest side of the range of possibilities.
+104